leighb2282/amzfetch/README.md

 1. User initiates the script
 2. User selects input file (.amz)
-3. Scripts takes .amz file and converts data to universal json format
+3. Scripts takes .amz file and strips out the unwanted data entries, then converts data to universal json format
 4. Script now displays mp3s associated with the .amz file & their pertinents
 5. User selects which mp3s they want to download, (all, specific mp3s) as well as number of concurrent downloads
 6. User starts the script downloading the mp3s